h2non/rocky/README.md

 #### rocky#useForward(...middleware)

 Use a middleware for all the incoming traffic only for the HTTP request forward phase.

 For most cases you will only use `.use()`, but for particular modifications only for the forwarded traffic, this middleware can be useful.

+#### rocky#useResponse(...middleware)
+Alias: `useOutgoing`

+Use a middleware for the outgoing response traffic of the forwarded request.

+This middleware stack is useful to handle intercept and modify server responses before sending it to the end client in the other side of the proxy.

 #### rocky#useFor(name, ...middleware)